meaniebeanie22/meaniebeanie22.github.io/chapters/the-old-sea-dog-at-the-admiral-benbow.md

 How that personage haunted my dreams, I need scarcely tell you.
-On stormy nights, when the wind shook the four corners of the house and the surf roared along the cove and up the cliffs, I would see him in a thousand forms, and with a thousand diabolical expressions.
-Now the leg would be cut off at the knee, now at the hip; now he was a monstrous kind of a creature who had never had but the one leg, and that in the middle of his body.
-To see him leap and run and pursue me over hedge and ditch was the worst of nightmares.
+On stormy nights, when the wind shook the four corners of the house and the surf roared along the cove and up the cliffs, I would see him in a thousand forms, and with a thousand diabolical expressions. [:Now the leg would be cut off at the knee, now at the hip; now he was a monstrous kind of a creature who had never had but the one leg, and that in the middle of his body.](#blackdogscary) To see him leap and run and pursue me over hedge and ditch was the worst of nightmares.
 And altogether I paid pretty dear for my monthly fourpenny piece, in the shape of these abominable fancies.